 Getting around – Gyeongju’s public transport network allows visitors to go just anywhere within the city.
 Although the city does not have a subway system, you can get around using local buses, taxis, bicycles and tourist buses.
 We recommend getting around by bus because it’s reliable and navigable, operate on a scheduled timetables and set routes, and has recorded messages in English and Korean that announce the next bus stop.
 Buses Number 10 (clockwise route) and Buses Number 11 (counterclockwise route) circle the city and goes directly to most major tourist destinations.
 If you have traveled to Busan and Seoul, then you may use the Mybi Cards and T-Money cards while in Gyeongju.

 Where to stay – Gyeongju boasts a wide range of accommodation options, with something for every level of comfort and budget.
-If you’re into cultural immersion, it is recommended to stay in a Hanok, a traditional Korean style hotel or inn.
-Hanoks serve Korean breakfast and dinner, which are often included in the rate that ranges from 20,000 to 50,000 won per night (18-45 USD per night).
-If you are a history buff and you have extra money to spare, then you may stay at Hyangdan House located in Gyeongju Yangdong Village.
-This hanok is located inside a UNESCO World Heritage Site, so the price normally ranges from 150,000 to 170,000 won per night (130-150 USD per night).
+If you’re into cultural immersion, it is recommended to stay in a traditional Korean style hotel or inn.
+Both serve Korean breakfast and dinner, which are often included in the rate that ranges from 20,000 to 50,000 won per night (18-45 USD per night).
+If you are a history buff and you have extra money to spare, then you may stay at Hyangdan House located in Gyeongju Yangdong Village, within a UNESCO World Heritage Site, so the price normally ranges from 150,000 to 170,000 won per night (130-150 USD per night).

 Guesthouses to consider in Gyeongju: